 Bariatric Surgery in Mexico

 The cost of medical care in countries like U.S. is very high.
 Moreover, many weight loss surgeries are not covered by insurance.
-Low cost of healthcare and easy approachability from the US are the two factors which make Mexico a popular destination for medical tourists.
-The average cost of weight loss surgery in Mexico would be 50% less than that in US, even after adding the traveling expenses.
+Low cost of healthcare and easy approachability from the US are the two factors which make Mexico a popular destination for medical tourists looking to combat obesity surgically without spending a fortune.
+The average cost of weight loss surgery in Mexico could be 50% less than that in US, even after adding the traveling expenses.

 - Tijuana, Baja California (located very close to San Diego, CA)